NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/MSU-HPC_user_guide.rst

 - Update software for bug fixes and functionality as users request
 - Respond to user email requests for help using the software

-.. rubric:: Contrib Packages Guidelines
+**Contrib Packages Guidelines**

 - The package should be a single program or toolset.
 We want to prevent having a single directory being a repository for many different packages.
 - If you support multiple functions, please request multiple packages.
 - The package may have build dependencies on other packages, but it must otherwise be self-contained.
 - The package may not contain links to files in user or project directories.
 - We expect each package to be less than 100MB.
 - If you need more, please tell us when you request your package.
 - We can support larger packages but we need to monitor the space used.
 - We expect each package to have less than 100 files.

-.. rubric:: Contrib Package Maintainer Requests
+**Contrib Package Maintainer Requests**

 If you wish to maintain a package in contrib, please send a request to the Help System including: